cjdbarlow/Part-One/sugammadex.md

 |**Elimination**|Renal elimination of active drug and complex.
 |**Mechanism of Action**|Forms a complex with rocuronium and vecuronium, causing reversal of neuromuscular blockade.
 |**CVS**|Rarely may precipitate bradycardia - can result in cardiac arrest.
-|**Immune**|Analphylaxis.
+|**Immune**|Anaphylaxis.
-|**Other**|Interacts with OCP - treat as missed pill <br> Shortened duration of rocuronium and vecuronium when used within 24 hours of sugammadex administration.
+|**Other**|Interacts with OCP - treat as missed pill <br> Shortened duration of rocuronium and vecuronium when used within 24 hours of sugammedex administration.
 Onset is delayed up to 5 minutes, and duration shortened by 10-15 minutes.
 This period may be extended in renal failure.

 ---